satoqz/dhbw.typ/template.typ

   // Path to your references/bibliography file (both YAML and BibTeX work)
   references: "bibliography.yml",
-  // Include a confidentiality clause.
-Your work probably does not require it.
-  confidentiality-clause: false,
   // Your abstract.
   abstract: [Nett hier.
 Aber waren Sie schon mal in Baden-Württemberg?],
   // The chapters of your thesis.
 Takes an array of values of type `content`.